the welfare loss resulting from consumption and production externalities

 Externality Type Description Example

-Production Externality Costs or benefits imposed on third parties during the production process.
-Pollution from a factory.
+Production Externality Costs imposed on third parties during the production process.
+Air pollution from a factory.

 Consumption Externality Costs or benefits imposed on third parties during the consumption of a good or service.
-Noise pollution from a neighbor's music.
+Secondhand smoke from a smoker.